 Pierre Hardy began his career as an illustrator where his path led him to work for Vogue Hommes International and Vanity Fair Italy.
 He worked as an illustrator to offer a different perspective on the runway than what was being captured by cameras or even journalists.

 “[I] focused on the silhouettes and what was happening at the moment,” Pierre shared during the hour-long talk.

 With a self-proclaimed “atypical background”, when Pierre was only 10, he dreamed of going to the Moulin Rouge.
 He spoke to what attracted him to this scene.

 “The fake luxury.
 In the end, it was like a moving painting – the girls, the glitter – it was all fascinating.”

-At 13, Pierre began his life as a dance.
-As he admitted, he was too old to be able to do it professional.
+At 13, Pierre began his life as a dancer.
+As he admitted, he was too old to be able to do it professionally.
 In turn, the love of movement seemed to be present within him from quite an early age.

-Flash forward to him time after illustrating when his career in shoe design began.
+Flash forward to his time after illustrating when his career in shoe design began.